+The partners

+8

+The outlook

+The motives

-The outlook 8 The motives national entities.
-KPMG International entities provide no services to clients.
-All rights reserved Energy transition investment outlook: 2025 and beyond | 6 Introduction Investing in the future of energy The energy transition has created a vast, evolving world of investment opportunities across many sectors and reaching into all corners of the world.
+enational entities.
+KPMC International entities provide no services to clients.
+All rights reserved

+Introduction Investing in the future of energy The energy transition has created a vast, evolving world of investment opportunities across many sectors and reaching into all corners of the world.
 A diverse set of actors are pursuing these opportunities, including traditional energy industry participants, financial investors, governments, as well as new energy developers, renewable energy producers and energy-intensive businesses.
 KPMG's Energy transition investment survey captures perspectives from 1,400 energy transition investors from around the world.
 Each survey respondent works for an organization that invests in energy transition assets,1 including financial (e.g. banks, asset managers, venture capital, private equity and infrastructure funds) and non-financial entities (e.g. utilities, oil and gas, natural resources, automotive and transportation).
 Big investments and big questions A strong majority amongst these investors (72 percent) believes that investment in energy transition assets is increasing rapidly.
 Indeed, of the US\$3 trillion in global energy investment expected in 2024 - a record high some US\$2 trillion will be in clean energy technologies and infrastructure, close to twice the investment in fossil fuels for the year.2 KPMG's Energy Transition Investment Survey captures perspectives from investors from around the world.